CodeTheCity/CTC16/README.md

 # CTC16
-The homepage for CTC16 - Air Quality 2 event 8/9 June 2019 at the University of Aberdeen
+The homepage for [CTC16 - Air Quality 2 event](https://codethecity.org/hack-weekends/code-the-city-16-air-quality-2/) 8th/9th June 2019 at the University of Aberdeen.

 ## Prerequisites